ShizukaDonaghue/happy-beans/README.md

 		```
 	* Save env.py
 	* Add env.py to .gitignore file
-	* Migrate the Changes
-		* In the terminal, enter `python3 manage.py migrate`
+	* To migrate the changes, in the terminal, enter `python3 manage.py migrate`
 2. Once the project is closed or forked, the following steps are required to run it locally
 	* Make migration `python3 manage.py makemigrations`
 	* Migrate the Changes `python3 manage.py migrate`
 	* Create a superuser `python3 manage.py createsuperuser`
 	* Run the application locally `python3 manage.py runserver`

 Forking the Repository on GitHub:

 To make a copy or "fork" the original repository to view or make changes without affecting the original repository,

 1. Log into GitHub and locate the repository